 Prior to joining Nottingham Business School in 2017, Dr. Lee taught marketing and entrepreneurship subjects at the Beedie School of Business, Simon Fraser University (Vancouver).

-Dr. Lee’s research interests are in services marketing, customer-to-customer interaction – both online and offline.
+Dr. Lee’s research interests are in customer-customer interaction, artificial intelligence, and services marketing.
 She earned her PhD in 2016 from KTH Royal Institute of Technology (Stockholm).

 Her research has been supported by the Academy of Marketing Science, the Beedie School of Business and the CPA Innovation Centre at Simon Fraser University.

-She is interested in supervising doctoral students in the areas of: service contexts including tourism, online brand communities, and human relationships in a digital world.
+She is interested in supervising doctoral students in the areas of: service contexts including tourism, online brand communities, and human-artificial intelligence relationships.